jpoffline/cushon/README.md

-# Investor deposit
+# Investor deposit API - Natwest Cushon

-Natwest Cushon

 - Submission: Jonathan Pearson

 This is my submission for the Natwest Cushon Software Engineer Recruitment Scenario.

-I have created an API which implements the workflow and restrictions laid out in the document provided to me.
+I have created a backend API which implements the workflow and restrictions laid out in the document provided to me.
 The implementation is as a golang webserver with postgres database data persistence.

 ## Business requirement

-> A `customer` can make a `deposit` with an `amount` into a `fund`.
-The fund and customer must exist in the system in order for the deposit to be allowed.
+> A `customer` can make a `deposit` of a specific `amount` into a `fund`.
+Both the customer and the fund must exist in the system for the deposit to be accepted.

-This has been implemented as a requirement within the solution in two ways:
+This functionality is enforced in two layers:

-- via explicit `go`-code business logic: first check that the `fundId` exists in the db, then that the `customerId` exists, and then persist the deposit in the db.
-This approach allows for a) testing and b) explicit error messaging as to "why" the deposit may have failed.
+1. **Application level validation in the go code** First check that the `fundId` exists in the db, then that the `customerId` exists, and then persist the deposit in the db.
+This approach allows for testing and explicit error messaging as to "why" the deposit may have failed.

-- via foreign key requirements on the database schema (`edges` in `ent`).
-This approach "shouldnt be needed" but would be useful if another consumer were to attempt to write to the db.
-This could be used alone, but would have the drawback of having fairly cryptic error messages should a deposit write fail.
+2. **Database-level integrity via foreign keys** While not strictly necessary when controlling writes through the API, this adds a layer of protection for direct database interactions.
+The tradeoff is that error messages from database constraint violations are less user-friendly.

 When a deposit is made, we store `when` the deposit was made along with the deposit `amount`.
 We link to `funds` and `customers` via `uuid`s only, so that storage and interaction with PII is minimised.

-## Tech choices
+## Tech stack

 I have made various decisions in this project:

 - `postgres` for data persistence - SQL rather than NoSQL seems to model the data structures pretty well.
+Would allow for indexing, scaling, e.g., in the future.
 - `golang` API to create the backend - a wonderful, statically typed compiled language.
 Simple to work with, excellent development ecosystem.
 - `gin` as the HTTP framework
 - `ent` as a database ORM - this is a fast, "meta"-backed ORM giving type safety, good query generation.
 Can be bad if needing extremely complex efficient queries to be built.